 Housing rental payments

-In Cranbourne East, 11.4% of renting households were paying more than $400 per week in rent in 2011.
+In Cranbourne East, 3.8% of renting households were paying $450 or more per week in rent in 2016.

 Rental payments can be a better measure of the cost of housing in Cranbourne East than mortgage repayments because they are not contingent on length of occupancy or equity in the dwelling.